OpenHFT/Chronicle-Map/README.md

 }
 ```

-if after you have read the 'issueDate' and  'symbol' and you wish to remove the entry based on some
+If after you have read the 'issueDate' and  'symbol' and you wish to remove the entry based on some
 business logic, it more efficient to use the 'context' to remove the entry, as the contents is
 already aware when the entry is in memory.